Bloodstained: Ritual of the Night: Release

 At the end of the Kickstarter in June 2015, Bloodstained was planned for release in 2017 on Linux, OS X, PlayStation 4, PlayStation Vita, Wii U, Windows, and Xbox One, through the campaign's stretch goals.
 At this point in time, the Unreal Engine 4 was not yet ported to either the Vita or Wii U. Armature Studio was set to do these ports, with plans to release the code base for both the Wii U and Vita ports for free to any studio licensed to work on it once they had overcome the lack of Unreal on these platforms.
-During the game's development process, Nintendo discontinued the Wii U and released the Nintendo Switch in March 2017.
+(Note: Attributed to multiple sources:) During the game's development process, Nintendo discontinued the Wii U and released the Nintendo Switch in March 2017.
 Igarashi opted to transfer development from the Wii U to the Switch, offering backers who had selected the Wii U version a refund or a choice of the game on a different platform, with the Switch being the default option for backers who had previously chosen the Wii U. Igarashi had started the Kickstarter when the Wii U was the dominant Nintendo platform, but with the introduction of the Switch since that point, he found it difficult to support the Wii U, and called for the transition.
 The PlayStation Vita version of the game was cancelled in August 2018 due to Sony dropping support for the handheld; backers that desired the Vita release were given the option of selecting the game for a different platform for free or assorted refund options.
 In December 2018, the team announced that the planned Linux and macOS versions of the game had also been cancelled and would not be offering refunds, citing challenges of supporting middleware and online features.